ghigbie/BlinkerApp/README.md

 # Car Finder App

 This web app helps you find cars available for purchase.
-It is built with ReactJS (Create React App) and makes use of the Bootstrap 4 libaries.
+It is built with ReactJS (Create React App) and makes use of the Bootstrap 4 library.

 ## Installation